 This Malaria Drug Could Be a 'Game-Changer' for Coronavirus Patients, President Claims—But Here's What Health Officials Say

-A drug called chloroquine, currently used to treat malaria as well as inflammatory conditions like lupus and rheumatoid arthritis, is getting a lot of attention as a potential treatment for people with the COVID-19 coronavirus.
+An anti-malarial drug called hydroxchloroquine, commonly used to treat inflammatory conditions like lupus and rheumatoid arthritis, has been getting a lot of attention as a potential treatment for people with COVID-19.
 But is the excitement overblown?

 Antimalarial drugs are sometimes prescribed to people with lupus, per Johns Hopkins Lupus Center in Maryland.
 Hydroxychloroquine is more commonly prescribed because it is generally believed to cause fewer side effects, whereas chloroquine has a reputation for more serious side effects but may be prescribed in situations where hydroxychloroquine cannot be used.

 A systematic review in the Journal of Critical Care concluded that there is “pre-clinical evidence of effectiveness and evidence of safety” from the long-time use of chloroquine for other health conditions to justify clinical research into its use in COVID-19 patients.
 Translation: it’s worth a closer look.
 Still, the review authors noted that data from high-quality clinical trials “are urgently needed.”

 Lab studies (including research published in Virology Journal in 2005) show that chloroquine is effective at preventing as well as treating the virus that causes severe acute respiratory syndrome (SARS), which is caused by another strain of coronavirus.